kimariyb/kybnmr/README.md

 ## What is the Double Check

-Double Check is a kind of check in the CalcNMR program to determine whether the obtained conformation meets the requirements.
+Double Check is a kind of check in the KYBNMR program to determine whether the obtained conformation meets the requirements.

 It is called Double Check because there are two criteria that need to be checked when checking these structures.